I started buying old enamelware lids off eBay, in local antique and junk shops and even found a few in my parent's junk pile.

 I simply hot glued small loops of florist wire to the back of each lid.
 I tried to arrange the lids in a bubbly kind of way but I'm not sure I got the randomness I was looking for.
 I think the entire project cost around $25 dollars.
 If I could have been more patient, I'm sure it would have been cheaper.
 I also acquired a few enamelware pots that I use to house my potted plants.
 It's retro country, yes, but not in a roostery kind of way.

 I want to repaint the kitchen.
 This wall color was chosen while I was 7 months pregnant.
 Let me just say that preg hormones are not a decorating asset.
 I want to go more clear, fresh green and less borderline seafoam almost 80's dusty teal.
 I'll also choose a different finish.
-I thought the wipability of satin would be perfect for a kitchen.
-Maybe it is, as I've got no stains on the wall despite having served spaghetti to toddlers in this very room, but it shows every single imperfection in the walls.
-Maybe I wasn't the neatest wall paper remover ever.
-S'ok.
-I'll choose a wipable flat next time.

 6 comments: